 "We also knew that we needed something cloud-based for easy access so we could receive timely software updates and bug fixes—without having to wait a year or more for a new version to be released," explains Ryan.
 "And we needed something customer-driven that would help us tailor its functions to our needs."

 For the first time, field staff found it quick and easy to complete tasks while on the project site.
 It only takes an Internet connection and a laptop or mobile device to complete daily logs, RFIs, submittals, and meeting minutes in the software.
-Uploading and sharing photos is effortless, with the simple requirement of a Procore mobile app and a camera-equipped smartphone or tablet.
-And because the software allows unlimited users, all team members—including subcontractors, architects, engineers, and, yes, accounting staff—with the right permissions can retrieve and respond to vital project information.
+And because the software allows unlimited users, all team members—including subcontractors, architects, engineers, and, yes, accounting staff (with the right permissions)—can retrieve and respond to vital project information.

-"When I first started with the company, we were printing off probably five to eight copies of drawings per site," says Ryan, "Plus every RFI, every submittal, and safety manuals."
+"When I first started with the company, we were printing probably five to eight copies of drawings per site," says Ryan.
+"Plus every RFI, every submittal, and every safety manual."
 Each subcontractor also received two hard copies of contracts that were often 200 pages long.
-In addition, a final copy of the contract was printed and kept in the job site trailer for superintendents.
+In addition, a final copy of the contract was printed and kept in the jobsite trailer for superintendents.

-"Now they're all digital and can be viewed through an iPad or computer," says Ryan.
+"Now they're all digital and can be viewed with an iPad or computer," says Ryan.
 "All subcontractors have access."

 With between eight to ten projects managed within Procore at any given time, CF Evans has set a goal of making all projects paperless.
 One of the company's current projects has already hit this milestone, with the exception of keeping one set of drawings in the trailer for the inspector.